CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### metadata

 Provides information about the metadata of the tileset.
+The metadata bitstream can be read from the associated `bufferView.` For tilesets that have uniform metadata states till some level `n`, a `levelOffset` may be specified, which enables the runtime to assume that the provided `levelOffsetFill` is the metadata state value for all tiles in levels before the `levelOffset`.

 **Properties**